PLDem/forvo-java-api/README.md

  * `User` represents a user,
  * `WordAndPronunciation` is a simple container for a `Word`-`Pronunciation` pair.

-Class structure is very simple and obvious.
+Class structure is very obvious.

-Note: when you call method (or construct new object) with many perameters, you can omit some of them, providing `null` instead of objects, `-1` instead of some reasonable positive integer values.

 Javadoc
 -------